 The informal communication network pattern takes the shape of a grapevine.
 Informal communication tends to treat the lines of the informal grouping which would set the core skeleton of such communication networks.

 Hierarchical (Nodal) trend pattern of Informal Communication

-In this pattern of informal communication, the levels in -the management hierarchy dominate and work as a nerve centers for the informal communication spread.
-The pattern proceeds vertically through all levels, but three or maximum four levels in circles work as units, each system of circles passing down the main communication streams to lower level of managers.
+In this pattern of informal communication, the levels in -the management hierarchy dominate and work as nerve centers for the informal communication spread.
+The pattern proceeds vertically through all levels, but three or a maximum of four levels in circles work as units, each system of circles passing down the main communication streams to lower level of managers.
 The functioning of such informal communication can be shown with the help of the following diagram.

 The diagram shows that each vertical level works as the node (level) for communication movement down the trunk.
 At each node, two or three levels of managers participate.
 The nodal manager surrounds each nodal level.

 The gossip pattern of informal communication is free for all.
 The information flow is criss-cross circular and up and down on the principle of who can give and who will take.
 Here certain visible informal groups provide interesting points for gossip.
 The following diagram shows the pattern and gossip relationship.

 The diagram shows that there is a central nodal core (A) which (at a senior level) functions as the mainspring of gossip.
 The sub-nodes are subsidiary centers which spread and disseminate the gossip net.

 Random Net or Probability Pattern of Informal Communication